wassimbj/nta/README.md

 Just give it any date format you will get the same result.

 ## Languges available for now are:
-`ar: arabic, en: english, de: german`
+`ar: arabic, en: english, de: german, vn: vietnamese`

 # Display formats